Contents

 Block devices are vital for virtual machines.
 In general, these are fixed or removable storage media usually referred to as 'drives'.
 One of the connected hard drives typically holds the guest operating system to be virtualized.

-Virtual machine drives are defined with -drive
+Virtual machine drives are defined with -drive.
+This

 option uses many suboptions, some of which are described in this